Dr. Hao Zhong

 Shanghai Jiao Tong University

-My research interests include program analysis, software maintenance, and mining software engineering data, with emphasis on the following themes:
+My research interests include empirical software engineering, software maintenance, and mining software engineering data, with emphasis on the following themes:

-- In 2010, we proposed the first approach that mines API mappings across languages ICSE2010.
-In 2013, we conducted an empirical study to understand the behavioral differences of API mappings FASE2013.
-In 2019, we proposed an approach to migrate UI tests from iOS to Android, without mining their API mappings ISSTA2019.
+- Even with tools, migrating/synchronizing code from one location/language to another location/language is time-consuming, and the process can introduce errors.
+While the prior tools require programmers to write API mappings, in 2010, we proposed the first approach that mines API mappings across languages ICSE 2010.
+In 2013, we conducted an empirical study to understand the behavioral differences of API mappings FASE 2013.
+In 2019, we proposed an approach to migrate UI tests from iOS to Android, without mining their API mappings ISSTA 2019.
 Besides API mappings, we explored other aspects of code synchronization/migration.
-In 2016, we proposed an approach to synchronize code clones, when one instance is updated ICPC2016.
+In 2016, we proposed an approach to synchronize code clones, when one instance is updated ICPC 2016.

-- In 2011, we conducted an empirical study to understand how programmers maintain API documents FASE2011.
-In 2013, we proposed the first approach that detects bugs from mixed documents such as API documents OOPSLA2013.
+- Software documents consist of natural language sentences, code samples, stack traces, and other elements.
+It brings new challenges to detect their errors.
+In 2011, we conducted an empirical study to understand how programmers maintain API documents FASE 2011.
+In 2013, we proposed the first approach that detects bugs from mixed documents such as API documents OOPSLA 2013.
 It detected thousands of real bugs in API documents, and most of them are obsolete code samples/names.

 - In 2015, we build a benchmark for concurrency bugs ASE 2015.
 When we prepare the benchmark, we find that locks can be hidden inside APIs, and existing tools cannot detect concurrency bugs, if locks are hidden.
 In 2019, we proposed an approach to reveal hidden locks inside APIs ASE 2016.